matthias-bs/Flora2/09_software/Readme.md

 ## Open Issues

-- Sending Email Reports works only partly (depending on Configuration)
+- Sending Email reports works only partly (depending on configuration)

     Sending Email works only if sufficient memory is available due to the relative high SSL memory requirements.
 For example, a configuration with three analog moisture sensor leaves enough memory, another with two Miflora BLE sensor does not.
 At least the program handles the out-of-memory exception gracefully.